MrThygesen16/COMP3100Stage2/README.md

 # **COMP3100 Stage 2**
 Stage 2 for COMP3100 by Michael Thygesen - `45207275`

-See [DCS Report] for further documentation.
+See [DJS Report] for further documentation.

 ### Sections in Document: